jorinvo/me/content/about.md

 Some things I do:

-- I work as a software developer building information technology at [heartbeat](https://heartbeat-med.de/en/).
+- I work as a software developer building feedback systems at [heartbeat](https://heartbeat-med.de/en/).
 - I like to create tools, such as [googlesheets-sql-sync](https://github.com/jorinvo/googlesheets-sql-sync), [ghbackup](https://github.com/qvl/ghbackup), [httpsyet](https://github.com/qvl/httpsyet), [sleepto](https://github.com/qvl/sleepto) and [promplot](https://github.com/qvl/promplot).
 - From April '13 until September '17 I worked part-time and remote as a web developer for [sope.io](https://sope.io/) where I built servers in Node.js and worked on web and mobile applications using technologies ranging from jQuery and Backbone.js to Angular and React.
 - From October '13 until October '17 I studied [International Media and Computing](https://imi-bachelor.htw-berlin.de/) in Berlin.